-Ouija Shark is a 2020 American comedy horror feature film about teenage girls that summon an ancient man-eating shark after playing with a spirit board.
+Ouija Shark is a 2020 Canadian comedy horror film about teenage girls that summon an ancient man-eating shark after playing with a spirit board.

 A group of teenage girls summon an ancient man-eating shark after playing with a spirit board that washes up on the beach.
 An occult specialist must enter the shark’s realm to rid this world of the deadly spirit ghost once and for all…